The keys to a successful adventure

 Respect & Safety

-• Check the weather: Check the local weather forecast before you set off.
-In the mountains, the weather can change rapidly.
+- Check the weather: Check the local weather forecast before you set off.
+In the mountains, the weather can change quickly.

 2. Mountain Equipment